 How do I know that my baby is getting enough?

 Listen to your baby.
-Your baby will tell you when it’s time to eat and how much he or she needs.
+Your baby will tell you when it’s time to eat and how much they need.

 Early signs of hunger are: